thoqbk/spring-testing/README.md

 ### 4.1 Integration test with @SpringBootTest

-Unlike @SpringJUnitConfig, @SpringBootTest , by default, starts the whole application context same as when you run your Spring Boot application.
-With this annotation, Spring will search for class with @SpringBootConfiguration and use it as the primary configuration to create ApplicationContext.
-It also does the auto configuration for TestRestTemplate which we can wire into test class and use to call APIs.
+Unlike @SpringJUnitConfig, @SpringBootTest, by default, starts the whole application context the same as when you run your Spring Boot application.
+With this annotation, Spring will search for a class with @SpringBootConfiguration and use it as the primary configuration to create ApplicationContext.
+It also does the auto-configuration for TestRestTemplate which we can wire into the test class and use to call APIs.
 Following is an example:

 ```java
 @SpringBootApplication // includes meta annotation @SpringBootConfiguration